usystems/webling-plugins/README.md

 `npm init`

-and install `browser-sync` with

-`npm install --save-dev browser-sync`

-Now you can start your local dev server using
+Now you can start `browser-sync` as a  local dev server using

 `npx browser-sync start --server --cors`